dqube/vibemicro/GenerationPrompts/BuildingBlocks/02-Application-Library-Prompt.md

 - **Logging** at appropriate levels
 - **User-friendly** error messages

+## Integration with Build System

+The Application library integrates seamlessly with the centralized build system:

+- **Package Metadata**: Automatically configured with proper PackageId and description
+- **Dependencies**: Domain layer automatically referenced
+- **Feature Flags**: Optional packages like validation and MediatR can be enabled
+- **Code Quality**: Application-specific architectural rules enforced
+- **Documentation**: XML docs generated and published automatically
+- **Assembly Scanning**: Handlers automatically discovered and registered

-This Application Layer provides a robust foundation for implementing business logic while maintaining clean separation of concerns and supporting modern architectural patterns.
+This Application Layer provides a robust foundation for implementing business logic while maintaining clean separation of concerns and supporting modern architectural patterns with zero configuration overhead.